 Honors & Awards

-The final piece of Nebraska’s recruiting class, Chandler Smith completed a class that was ranked 16th nationally even before she was added.
-Smith, who plays point guard for her high school and club teams, is ranked as the No. 18 wing in the country and No. 62 player overall in the ESPN HoopGurlz Top 100.
+One of the final pieces of Nebraska’s recruiting class, Smith was the final incoming freshman to join a Husker class that was ranked No. 9 nationally by ESPN - the highest ranking in Husker history.
+Smith, who played point guard for her high school and club teams, was ranked as the No. 18 wing in the country and No. 62 player overall in the ESPN HoopGurlz Top 100.

 Smith averaged 21.3 points, 9.2 rebounds, 6.9 assists and 4.2 steals per game as a junior.